20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 9. They ask for personal details way too early on.

-A pretty huge chunk of the catfish community are scammers—they aim for some sort of financial gain.
+A pretty huge chunk of the catfish community are scammers.

-A catfish who’s hoping to benefit in some way will ask us for personal details (e.g. credit card info, contact details, name/last names, residential addresses, etc).
+A catfish who’s hoping to benefit in some way will ask us for personal details (e.g. credit card info, contact details, name/last names, residential addresses).

 Credit cards are the most requested information among catfishing scammers, and I’m sure a lot of us have experienced it.